-Topic Sentence: Personal computers provide many useful functions in Japanese homes Concluding Sentence: today.
-Indeed, personal computers have become an important part of modern Japanese home life.
+Topic Sentence: Personal computers provide many useful functions in Japanese homes today.
+Concluding Sentence: Indeed, personal computers have become an important part of modern Japanese home life.

 NOTE: Do NOT use "therefore" as a concluding sentence transition because it is a word usually used to support within a paragraph.